yousufmj/laravel-react/readme.md

 - Amend the .env file with DB credentials
 - Run `npm run dev` - this complies all the JS
 - Run `php artisan migrate` - this updates and creates database tables
+- Run `vendor/bin/phpunit` - to run the tests
 - Run `php artisan serve` - to start the laravel app

 ## API